 Generalized anxiety disorder (GAD) is much more than the normal anxiety people experience day to day.
-Without provoking, it is chronic and exaggerated worry and tension.
-This disorder involves anticipating disaster, often worrying excessively about health, money, family or work.
+It is chronic and sufferers experience severe worry and tension, often without provocation.
+This disorder involves anticipating disaster, often worrying excessively about health, money, family, or work.
 Sometimes, though, just the thought of getting through the day brings on anxiety.

 People with GAD can't shake their concerns, even though they usually realize that much of their anxiety is unwarranted.
 People with GAD also seem unable to relax and often have trouble falling or staying asleep.
-Their worries are accompanied by physical symptoms, especially trembling, twitching, muscle tension, headaches, irritability, sweating, hot flashes and feeling lightheaded or out of breath.
+Their worries are accompanied by physical symptoms such as trembling, twitching, muscle tension, headaches, irritability, sweating, hot flashes, and feeling lightheaded or out of breath.

 Many individuals with GAD startle more easily than other people.
 They tend to feel tired, have trouble concentrating and may suffer from depression.
 GAD may involve nausea, frequent trips to the bathroom or feeling like there is a lump in the throat.

 When their anxiety level is mild, people with GAD can function socially and hold down a job.
 Although they don't avoid certain situations as a result of their disorder, people with GAD can have difficulty carrying out the simplest of daily activities if their anxiety is severe.